 In accordance with NI 43-101, MM&A has classified the coal as "resource" and "reserve" as defined in CIMDS as adopted in May 2014.
 In this standard, a Mineral Resource is defined as "...a concentration or occurrence of solid material of economic interest in or on the Earth's crust in such form, grade or quality that there are reasonable prospects for eventual economic extraction.
-The location, quantity, grade, continuity and other geological characteristics and continuity of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge, including sampling".
+The location, quantity, measurement, but less than 3 miles from one.